flux-framework/flux-core/doc/man1/flux-pstree.rst

 .. option:: -f, --filter=STATE|RESULT

    Include jobs with specific job state or result.
 Multiple states or results can be listed separated by comma.
-See the JOB STATUS section of the :man1:`flux-jobs` manual for more detail.
+See the :ref:`flux_jobs_job_status` section of the :man1:`flux-jobs` manual for more detail.

 .. option:: -l, --long